apple/swift-algorithms/README.md

 #### Subsetting operations

+- [`bifurcate(_:)`](https://github.com/apple/swift-algorithms/blob/main/Guides/Bifurcate.md): Separates elements in a sequence or collection into two groups based on whether each elements matches a given predicate.
 - [`compacted()`](https://github.com/apple/swift-algorithms/blob/main/Guides/Compacted.md): Drops the `nil`s from a sequence or collection, unwrapping the remaining elements.
 - [`randomSample(count:)`, `randomSample(count:using:)`](https://github.com/apple/swift-algorithms/blob/main/Guides/RandomSampling.md): Randomly selects a specific number of elements from a collection.
 - [`randomStableSample(count:)`, `randomStableSample(count:using:)`](https://github.com/apple/swift-algorithms/blob/main/Guides/RandomSampling.md): Randomly selects a specific number of elements from a collection, preserving their original relative order.